 “Weeks?
 We’ll be in a nuclear war before that.
 Just make Tibbles a guest worker, then.”

 “We tried that.
 The UN won’t approve a guest worker PIN for him.
 He’s too high level.
 The Russians and the Chinese blocked it.”

 “That’s very difficult to do.
 We could bribe the guards to let him through, but his mere presence will ping the security surveillance facial recognition system.
 It will be a diplomatic mess the instant he enters.
 They would probably invoke Protocol 4.”

 “Bucky, this facility holds over a million people…”

 “Yes sir.
-It’s huge, over three hundred miles in circumference, sir.”
+It’s huge, over three hundred miles of tunnels, sir.”

-“You’re telling me we can’t hide one person in this giant complex?”
+“You’re telling me we can’t hide one person in this giant worm hole?”

-“We could prevent his arrest, but his detection would be instantaneous.”
+“We could prevent his arrest, but his detection would be virtually instantaneous.”